RomaniaOfficial Name: Romania

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Romania, you will encounter road conditions that significantly differ from those in the United States.
 Traffic accidents are arguably the single most dangerous threat for U.S. citizens visiting Romania.
-The World Economic Forum ranks Romania 142 out of 144 states for road quality, with a limited number of freeways and infrequent passing lanes.
+According to the European Union Road Federation, Romania has the highest per vehicle rate of traffic fatalities of any country in the EU.
 While major streets in larger cities and major inter-city roads are generally in fair to good condition, many secondary roads are in poor repair, unpaved, poorly lit, narrow, and lacking marked lanes.
-According to the European Union Road Federation, Romania has the highest per vehicle rate of traffic fatalities of any country in the EU.
 It is essential to practice defensive driving techniques if you choose to drive in Romania.

 Roads, especially in the mountains, can be particularly dangerous when wet or covered with snow or ice.
 Winter snow removal, even in cities and on major highways, can be intermittent.
 Pedestrians, animals, cyclists, and horse-drawn carts share many roads with motor vehicles and it can be extremely difficult to see, particularly at night in rural areas.
 Parked vehicles often block sidewalks, forcing pedestrians to walk in the streets.
 Maintain vigilance when driving to avoid hitting those who are walking in the streets.
 Cross the street only at crosswalks, and always look both ways before crossing.
 Crosswalks are generally poorly marked and may be ignored by drivers even if there is a traffic light.